Wisconsin's 48th Assembly district

-The 48th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in south-central Wisconsin, the district comprises the north and east side of the city of Madison, in Dane County.
-It includes Madison neighborhoods such as Sherman Village, Brentwood Village, Reindall Park, and Door Creek Park, as well as local landmarks such as Warner Park, Dane County Regional Airport, East Towne Mall, Lake View Sanatorium, Madison Area Technical College, and the American Family Insurance corporate headquarters.
-The seat is represented by Democrat Samba Baldeh since January 2021.
+The 48th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in south-central Wisconsin, the district comprises northeastern suburban and exurban areas of the Madison area within northeast Dane County and the towns of Elba and Portland in southwest Dodge County.
+It includes the city of Sun Prairie, and parts of the city of Madison including the Ridgewood, Mayfair Park, Burke Heights and High Crossing neighborhoods.
+The district also contains East Towne Mall.
+The seat is represented by Democrat Andrew Hysell since January 2025.

 The 48th Assembly district is located within Wisconsin's 16th Senate district, along with the 46th and 47th Assembly districts.